GuenterQuast/PhyPraKit/README.md

 About
 -----

-PhyPraKit is a collection of python modules `(supporting python 2.7 (deprecated) and python >=3.6)` for data visualization and analysis in experimental laboratory courses in physics, developed at the faculty of physics at Karlsruhe Institute of Technology (KIT).
+PhyPraKit is a collection of Python modules `(supporting python 2.7 (deprecated) and Python >=3.6)` for data visualization and analysis in experimental laboratory courses in physics.
+The package bas been developed at the Faculty of Physics at Karlsruhe Institute of Technology (KIT).
 As the modules are intended primarily for use by undergraduate students in Karlsruhe, the documentation is partly in German language, in particular the description of the examples.